bernlu/garp/readme.md

 ## Binaries
 This project contains multiple binaries.
 To create path sets or find important nodes, you will need the WSPD and hittingset binaries.
+If you are looking for details on the implementation, take a look at [project-overview.md](project-overview.md)

 ### WSPD
 Generates a WSPD and samples each pair for a weighted shortest path, then stores all of them to file.